NeptuneMagicSauce/CatPi/README.md

 - bug B: sometimes dispense zero or very little detect it and dispense again

+- to validate, test this exploit: eat right away isn't it detected as a mechanical issue and doesn't it repeat the dispense?

 - if screen is sleeping and app is not active -> can not go out of fullscreen

+- needs detailed logs, last 6 events is not enough

+- load old logs from file, do not have only logs from runtime

 - mask LEDs that are too bright in the night

 - needs cord extension, une rallonge

-- needs detailed logs, last 6 events is not enough

-- load old logs from file, do not have only logs from runtime

 - needs auto update button in the GUI